ethereum-optimism/optimism/packages/contracts-bedrock/README.md

 Slither will be run against PRs as part of CI, and new findings will be reported as a comment on the PR.
 CI will fail if there are any new findings of medium or higher severity, as configured in the repo's Settings > Code Security and Analysis > Code Scanning > Protection rules setting.

+There are two corresponding jobs in CI: one calls "Slither Analysis" and one called "Code scanning results / Slither".
+The former will always pass if Slither runs successfully, and the latter will fail if there are any new findings of medium or higher severity.

 Existing findings can be found in the repo's Security tab > [Code Scanning](https://github.com/ethereum-optimism/optimism/security/code-scanning) section.
 You can view findings for a specific PR using the `pr:{number}` filter, such [`pr:9405`](https://github.com/ethereum-optimism/optimism/security/code-scanning?query=is:open+pr:9405).